Cyber Threat Intelligence - Blockchain Investigations

 Now, it’s time to translate the intel we collected into actors, events, and attributes.
 First things first, remember that thing about the offensive approach?
 Well, in the data, I noticed a couple of things.

 The site “B” is running on the ‘Apache web server,’ which is fairly standard.
 However, what gets interesting is that the site operator seems to have forgotten to disable the Apache status module, also known as mod_status or server-status.
-This module provides information about the requests Apache is currently serving and has recently served.
-The information includes:
+This module provides information about the requests Apache is currently serving and has recently served. like:

 And more other juicy intel, but we keep moving as per the playbook.
 So, two profiles of interest showed up in the data regarding site “A”: one labeled as Admin and another as a vendor.
 Both were engaged in multiple activities like leaking sensitive data and such.
 I decided to focus more on gathering information about these profiles.